M45 - The Pleiades Star Cluster

 October 2019

-Not expecting to image that night, we decided to head out at the last minute and drive to a Bortle 5 zone (our usually spot is Bortle 3-4).
+Not expecting to image that night, we decided to head out at the last minute and drive to a Bortle 5 zone (our usual spot is Bortle 3-4).
 We remember freezing to death that night as we also filmed our review video on the QHY Polemaster.

 We decided to try out our ZWO ASI 071MC camera for the first time.
-We never tried a One Shot Color cooled camera in the past and were excited to see how this one would perform.
-Because of the cold, we only stayed out to image for one hour, and got this image below of the Pleiades star cluster.
+We never tried a One-Shot-Color cooled camera in the past and were excited to see how this one would perform.
+Because of the cold, we only stayed out to image for one hour and got this image below of the Pleiades star cluster.
 This is definitely better than we thought and we wish we spent three or four hours instead to get an incredible image.
 Next time for sure!

 GEAR USED: